 Transporters in Drug Development

-Membrane transporters are critical determinants of drug disposition, response, and toxicity.
-They are thus important in drug development as drug targets, as sites of clinical drug-drug interactions (DDIs) and, via genetic polymorphisms, as sources of inter-individual variation.
-This half-day workshop will, through lectures and interactive problem-solving, focus on transporters in the Solute Carrier and ATP Binding Cassette Superfamilies (Nature Reviews Drug Discovery 9, 215-236, 2010), including fundamentals of transport mechanisms and kinetics, in vitro methodology for studying those mechanisms, FDA decision trees for studies of transporter-mediated DDIs, and transporter polymorphisms with emphasis on methodology to predict when these might or might not be clinically significant.
-(Instructors: Kathy Giacomini, Les Benet and Deanna Kroetz)
+Membrane transporters are critical determinants of drug disposition, response, and toxicity, and increasingly are being targeted in drug discovery.
+This half-day workshop will, through lectures and interactive problem-solving, focus on transporters in the Solute Carrier and ATP Binding Cassette Superfamilies (Nature Reviews Drug Discovery 9, 215-236, 2010), including fundamentals of transport mechanisms and kinetics, in vitro methodology for studying those mechanisms, FDA guidances for studies of transporter-mediated DDIs, and transporter polymorphisms.
+The emphasis will be on emerging transporters, and case based problems.
+(Instructors: Kathy Giacomini (UCSF), Deanna Kroetz (UCSF), and Joe Polli (GSK)

 Introduction to Population Pharmacokinetics